Your main headshot

-- Remember, you will mostly be viewed by casting professionals in a grid format so make sure your photo is impactful, cropped appropriately (cropping is very important) and the best it can be
+- Remember, you will mostly be viewed by casting professionals in a grid format so make sure your photo is impactful and the best it can be

 - Blurry, pixelated or amateur photography will make you look unprofessional, deterring casting directors